georgiacarr123/McrDig/day_three/cruise_ships/lesson1_summary.md

 ## Summary

-Congratulations on making it through the walkthrough - that was by far the toughest one yet.
+Congratulations on making it through - that was a tough one!

 ## Learning Objectives